EWLameijer/AttendanceTracker/ADR/003_technology_for_frontend.md

 If I search the internet, the advice seems to be that Next.js is especially useful when you want to work with SEO and want to statically render many pages, and React is more convenient for other cases.
 Here, we are not making a WebApp for the world but for internal use, so SEO is not relevant here.
 So the bigger advantage here would be in React's quantity of Stack Overflow answers and its wide variety of libraries.

 If we choose React, a related question is how to create the apps with it.
 The original way, 'create-react-app,' has had security issues for years.
 Nowadays, you might use Vite or Next.js, possibly Bun.
-Vite seems very popular at the moment, and we already have experience with it in Java.
-It also builds very quickly, so it also saves development time.
+Vite seems very popular at the moment, and we already have experience with it in the Java groups.
+It also builds very quickly (using the SWC option), so it also saves development time.
 Competitors like Webpack are slower, Gulp is much less popular - Vite seems like a good choice for now.

 I prefer to postpone the choice of CSS frameworks and the like until we have a working 'tracer bullet.'